 Employers using an automated employment decision tool must provide a summary of the results of a current bias audit (< 1 year old) on their website or the website of the Employment agency before using the tool.

 The first version of the proposed rules clarify that this summary should appear the careers or jobs section of their website in a clear and conspicuous manner and should include the date of the most recent bias audit of such AEDT, the distribution date of the AEDT to which such bias audit applies, and a summary of the results (including selection rates and impact ratios for all categories).
-The updated rules further clarify that the summary of results should include the source and explanation of the data used for the bias audits.

 At least ten working days before the tool is used, candidates must be informed that an automated employment decision tool is being used to assess them and allow them to request an accommodation or alternative selection process.
 The characteristics that are being used to make the judgments and the source and type of data being used within 30 days of written request.
 If it is not available on the website of the employer or the Employment Agency.